PeaceLinks: our newsletter for members.

 Nuclear Ban Treaty

 Historic negotiations have been taking place at the UN, to negotiate an international treaty to ban nuclear weapons.
-The treaty has now been adopted and will be open for signatures on 20th September.
+The treaty has now been adopted and over 100 countries have adopted it.

 Unfortunately, the UK boycotted the talks, along with other nuclear-armed states, and even Japan – which experienced devastation at the hands of these weapons.
 Let’s put pressure on the UK to sign the treaty.